 - Ecological Pocket Parks: Empowering Communities through Neighborhood Water Quality Projects

 - Housing Homeless Families: Characteristics and Best Practices of Family Transitional Programs in Los Angeles County

 APRPs are typically initiated in the summer or fall (no earlier than June 15 and no later than October 15) and are completed by early June.
 Students work with their client, a faculty advisor, and a faculty project coordinator in defining, designing, and collecting data for their project in the fall, and in analyzing, writing, and revising their project in the winter.

 For additional information, click here to view a sample proposal, samples of two completed student projects and the complete list of past projects.
 You will also find a sample Memorandum of Understanding and guidelines for client relations.

-If you would like to submit a proposal for an Applied Planning Research Project, please email a description of the project, including the proposed research question and the scope of services requested, to Sherry Dodge at email@example.com by August 15, 2013.
+If you would like to submit a proposal for an Applied Planning Research Project, please email a description of the project, including the proposed research question and the scope of services requested, to Michelle Anderson at firstname.lastname@example.org by August 15, 2014.
 Projects that include funding/financial support are most likely to be selected.